codetinkerhack/Eeny-meeny-miny-moe/README.md

 * For large N that do not fit in memory (e.g: 2 * N * 40 = more than 128 GB?) - data may need to be partially cached in memory and mostly stored on disk.

-## Scenario: N is small enough to fit in memory
+## Scenario 1: N is small enough to fit in memory

 In memory data structure should support quick random look up, remove operations.
 Different performance for those operations reflects on CPU cycles and memory performance.
 It is briefly discussed for each of the data structures.